Grand Valley’s Rigsby is Female Athlete of the Month

 While she’ll have a busy schedule next season at CMU as a basketball player, there should be no issue fitting in time to talk about sports for Rigsby, considering it’s what she’s done her entire life.

 The Post Independent names a boy and girl as student athlete of the month during the school year from nominations by area athletic directors.
+This month’s male honoree was announced Monday.

 Support Local Journalism